 Any post on this site may contain affiliate links.
 We earn commission on these should you make a purchase.
 All recommendations are genuine and we are not paid to include products, hotels, and so on.

-On our return trek from Tengboche Monastery we took a different route to Namche Bazaar to take in some important locations and stunning Himalayan view points.
-A major highlight for us was being granted admission to the ancient monastery at Khumjung and being allowed to see a fascinating sacred relic kept under lock and key.
+On our return trek from Tengboche Monastery, we took a different route to Namche Bazaar to take in some important locations and stunning Himalayan viewpoints.
+A major highlight for us was being granted admission to the ancient Khumjung monastery and being allowed to see a fascinating sacred relic kept under lock and key.
+The yeti skull or scalp in Khumjung Nepal.
 Khumjung Village itself is also well worth a look as is the famous Hillary School.

 After our first brief glimpse of Everest through rushing snow clouds at Tengboche, we turned back towards Namche but via a different route.
 The kids were small then and we’d only headed to the Himalayas for a walk that time, we hadn’t planned on going all the way to Base Camp.
 This route took us into Khumjung Village, a million miles from the busy EBC trekking route.